 Step 1: Perform septic workup

-- 1 set (aerobic and anaerobic bottles) from each lumen of CVAD (if in situ)
+- 1 set blood cultures (aerobic and anaerobic bottles) from each lumen of central venous access device (CVAD) (if in situ)

-- blood tests: FBC (with differentials), EUC, CMP, LFTs
+- blood tests: FBC (with differentials), EUC, CMP, LFTs, serum lactate

-- swab of central venous catheter exit site (only if clinically indicated)
+- swab of CVAD exit site (only if clinically indicated)

 Chest x-ray (if unavailable still proceed to step 2 and ensure arrangements for CXR have been made).